A Deep Dive Into the Future of Mobility

 The global share of EVs is expected to increase as government regulation ramps up incentives to encourage adoption.
 Stricter emission and fuel economy targets at national, state, and city levels are expected to continue, especially in Europe and China.
 In addition, the cost to produce lithium-ion batteries, the most commonly used format, is declining, suggesting future advancement in manufacturing and scaled production of EVs.
 Incremental steps to reduce EV costs will inevitably assist mass consumer adoption.

-2019 saw the largest ever investment volumes going into electric cars, with automakers committing $225 billion to develop new EV models over the next several years.
+2019 set investment records for electric cars, with automakers committing $225 billion to develop new EV models over the next several years.
 Specifically, Volkswagen (VW) led the way with an investment of $44 billion, with a goal of abandoning the development of fossil fuel-run vehicles by 2026 and selling 40% EVs by 2030.
 Another significant investment was made by Ford, which poured $500 million into electric truck startup Rivian.
+These are just some examples of initial investment—automotive companies have also set aside staggering amounts of money on research, design, development, and readying production.

 Startups are currently focused on improving battery technology and building charging infrastructure for public and residential use.
 BMW and Daimler directed investment into charging infrastructure startup ChargePoint to help build out charging networks aimed at supporting their EVs.
 Volvo has also invested in FreeWire, a startup that delivers quiet mobile power and fast charging.